viral32111/website/dynamic/page/legal/privacy-policy.md

 Consider using [Tor](https://www.torproject.org/) to access this website if you are concerned about your privacy.

 The onion site address is [http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion](http://viraldwfella5we7pdbi75pmzg4bcrehcwjstyy6tgjbqhdh6pgdi6yd.onion).
-You should be automatically redirected to the hidden service when accessing this website in Tor Browser due to the use of the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) HTTP header.
+You should be automatically redirected to it when accessing this website in Tor Browser due to the use of the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) HTTP header.

 This will provide both a benefit to privacy and security as your request is designed to look identical to all other requests before being routed through a circuit of unknown nodes.
 This makes it impossible for this website to identify you.
 -----BEGIN PGP SIGNATURE-----

-iHUEARYIAB0WIQQkQLQmCfpFFk13bE/wIE9Zol6nLwUCYtqKtAAKCRDwIE9Zol6n
+iI0EARYIADUWIQQkQLQmCfpFFk13bE/wIE9Zol6nLwUCYuJiExccY29udGFjdEB2
-L/5kAP9sidl3yCFWwxeS9WMtmX9MKlfEUVwLkgMMZ8//+CptYAEAyRXnUE6vFVID
+aXJhbDMyMTExLmNvbQAKCRDwIE9Zol6nLxsnAP4yvQWpNrv6X2+brqstOU3sFmru
-Aeu8eN94HmtfxBS03noEqCaLzcBKiAA=
+hF7n3ZwL83j8K/9owgD/XlmhHGsJwnjSE5lbDISpc3W7CYg5v+krVvr46Snadwo=
-=YMKn
+=RpmE
 -----END PGP SIGNATURE-----